 It’s not just humans that enjoy eating tomatillos, insects and other pests love them too.
 Here are some of the more common ones you might find on your tomatillo plant.

-Aphids are little translucent-looking bugs that are often green, but they can be other colors as well.
+Aphids are little translucent-looking bugs that are usually green, but they can be other colors as well.

 Aphids are so common in a garden that it’s hard to keep them away.
 If you look closely, they’re all over everything.
 Peppers, tomatoes, and definitely tomatillos.